maioranav/splashbe/README.md

 # RadioSplash.it Backend Server

 This is a prototype of an ExpressJS Server to serve REST APIs for www.radiosplash.it (with Typescript support).
-The project is pre-configured to handle a GET request on the root path ("/") and respond with "Success!".

 ## Getting Started